IntelPython/numba-dpex/docs/user_guides/set_up_machine.md

 sudo dpkg -r igfxdcd
 ```

-If you are installing dsd for the first time, you need to create keys.
+If you are installing DCD for the first time, you need to create keys.
 More details [here](https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-debugging-dpcpp-linux/top.html).